-I arrive at Gatwick, and remembering my earlier vow to never drive in London again, I catch a taxi to The Green Park Hotel in Mayfair, arriving about 7:30 AM.
-No room is yet available, so my taxi driver takes me on a quick tour of London.
-We drive ’round St. John’s Wood (disappointing), Notting Hill (adorable), BuckinghamPalace, Regent’s Park (glorious), Hyde Park, and various other points of interest…many of which I have seen before, but love seeing again.
+I arrived at Gatwick, and remembering my earlier vow to never drive in London again, caught a taxi to The Green Park Hotel in Mayfair, arriving about 7:30 AM.
+No room is yet available, so my taxi driver took me on a quick tour of London.
+We drove ’round St. John’s Wood (disappointing), Notting Hill (adorable), BuckinghamPalace, Regent’s Park (glorious), Hyde Park, and various other points of interest…many of which I have seen before, but loved seeing again.

-I am dressed in woolly tights and sweater, with a cashmere pullover tied around my waist…and I am melting.
-It is 80 degrees outside – soon to become even warmer!
+I dressed in woolly tights and sweater, with a cashmere pullover tied around my waist…and I was melting.
+It was 80 degrees outside – soon to become even warmer!
 (Why didn’t I check the weather here before I left!)
-Everyone is in shorts and sleeveless dresses – except for me.
-No matter: the sun is shining -it’s glorious weather!
-London is in the middle of an unprecedented heat wave.
+Everyone was in shorts and sleeveless dresses – except for me.
+No matter: the sun shone -it was glorious weather!
+London was in the middle of an unprecedented heat wave.

 Around 10AM, it’s back to the appealing small hotel located on Half Moon Street (love that name) in Mayfair.
 The room is still not ready.
 I enter their (again charming) sitting room and read and wait, read and wait til I think my eyes will fall out – or in.
 Finally, I stagger to the front desk.
 “Is there a room – any room – available YET?!”
 A card key is handed over: “Room 224.”
 (A note on card keys: why do I have so much trouble with these things?
 And what is wrong with a key?!)